 Of the titles published, 30 to 35 per cent are translations, primarily from the English – a growing trend.
 That makes the Turkish market attractive to licensing representatives.
 At the same time, according to Banu Ünal, publisher of Günışığı Kitaplığı, which specialises in children’s books, and a speaker at THE MARKETS, this also represents the greatest challenge for Turkish publishers.
 In her view, it is a question of adjusting the imbalance between rights acquisitions and sales.
 “We need to make it clear that Turkey isn’t just a consumer market, but also a producer of its own distinct literature, in particular in the children’s and young adult book sector.”

-An additional challenge, according to the Istanbul literary agent Nermin Mollaoğlu (Kalem Agency), is the large number of pirated copies.
+An additional challenge, according to the literary agents UK and Instanbul has like Nermin Mollaoğlu (Kalem Agency), is the large number of pirated copies.
 No less than some 40 per cent of all books sold in Turkey are illegal copies.
 In 2013 alone, the Turkish police seized roughly 30 million pirated copies.